Using 529 Savings Plans for Private School Tuition

 Federal Tax Benefits

-529 plans offer tax-free earnings growth and tax-free withdrawals when the funds are used to pay for qualified expenses.
-Prior to the Act, the definition of qualified expenses was limited to costs associated with attendance or enrollment at a college, university or other accredited post-secondary institution.
+529 plans are tax-advantaged accounts that offer tax-free earnings growth and tax-free withdrawals when the funds are used to pay for qualified expenses.
+Before the Act, qualified expenses were limited to costs associated with attendance or enrollment at a college, university, or other accredited post-secondary institution.
 Today, families can also take tax-free withdrawals to pay for up to $10,000 of K-12 tuition.

 Private School Tuition Might be a State Tax Deduction

-Over 30 states offer a tax credit or deduction for contribution to a 529 savings plan.
-In most cases, residents must use their home state’s plan in order to qualify, but families who live in Arizona, Kansas, Minnesota, Missouri, Montana and Pennsylvania can claim a tax deduction for contributions to any state’s 529 plan.
+Over 30 states offer a tax credit or deduction for contributions to a 529 savings plan.
+In most cases, the contributor must use their home state’s plan to qualify.
+Still, families who live in Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio, and Pennsylvania can claim a tax deduction for contributions to any state’s 529 plan.
 Maximum deductions and credits vary by state.

 States That Don’t Consider K-12 Tuition a Qualified Expense

-Many states do not consider K-12 education to be a qualifying expense which means they have not decided to follow the federal tax laws on the matter.
-If you live in one of these states and take money out of your 529 plan in order to pay for K-12 education then you may end up owing state taxes for the withdrawal.
+Many states do not consider K-12 education a qualifying expense, so they have not decided to follow the federal tax laws.
+If you live in one of these states and take money out of your 529 plan to pay for K-12 education, you may owe state taxes for the withdrawal.

 The states where you may owe for these withdrawals are:

-Keep in mind that this law is still somewhat new and so changes could happen at the state level at any time.
-We will continue to monitor this and try to keep the list as up-to-date as possible.
+Keep in mind changes could happen at the state level at any time.
+We will continue monitoring this and keep the list as up-to-date as possible.
+For the most up-to-date information, see our 529 comparison tool.

 Selecting a 529 Plan